Fleetwood Town sign Preston midfielder Barry Nicholson

 The former Aberdeen man was allowed to miss the start of pre-season training at Preston while he searched for a new club and was given permission to travel with Fleetwood for their training camp in Austria.

-"I'm absolutely delighted to bring in someone with the experience of Barry Nicholson," manager Micky Mellon told the
+"I'm absolutely delighted to bring in someone with the experience of Barry Nicholson," manager Micky Mellon told the club website.

 "He provides options different to those we already have in the squad and that will be important in our first Football League campaign.